Nekroze/dab/CONTRIBUTING.md

  $ ./scripts/test.sh
 ```

-By default it will run with docker in docker so not to affect your normal use of Dab, this is however very slow.
-If you feel adventurous you can set `TEST_DOCKER` environment variable to `local` before running the `./scripts/test.sh` script to run on your machines local docker instance which should be much faster.
+By default it will run on your machine directly, this is fast but interacts with your local docker volumes potentially causing loss of data you may want to keep eg. postgres app data.
+Another method is to use docker in docker so as not to affect your normal use of Dab, this is however much slower.
+This is configured by setting the `TEST_DOCKER` environment variable to `dind` before running the `./scripts/test.sh` script.

-You may also pass a specific tag selection of feature file path relative to the `tests` directory.
+You may also pass a specific tag selection or feature file path relative to the `tests` directory.

 [1]: https://docker.com
 [2]: https://docs.docker.com/engine/reference/run